wfatherley/exceptlib/README.md

 This library is under active development; it may require additional tuning and there are plans to add additional features.

 ## Usage notes
-The main feature of `exceptlib` is handling exceptions by module through the `ExceptionFrom` class.
+The main feature of `exceptlib` is handling exceptions by module with `ExceptionFrom`.
 For example:

 ```python
 import re